Hi-Heel Sneakers

-"Hi-Heel Sneakers" (often also spelled "High Heel Sneakers") is a blues song written and recorded by Tommy Tucker in 1963.
+"Hi-Heel Sneakers" (often also spelled "High Heel Sneakers") is a blues song written and recorded by American singer-songwriter Tommy Tucker in 1963.
 Blues writer Mary Katherine Aldin describes it as an uptempo twelve-bar blues, with "a spare, lilting musical framework", and a strong vocal.
 The song's rhythmic approach has also been compared to that of Jimmy Reed.
 Tucker's lyrics recall the time he spent as a Golden Gloves boxer in the 1950s: